nuxtrdev/nuxtr-vscode/README.md

 To provide users with greater flexibility in customizing their Vue files, we offer the ability to create and utilize personalized templates.
 These templates can be set as defaults or used selectively as per the user's preference.

 We currently support two types of templates for ensuring a consistent user experience: `.page-template` and `.layout-template`.
-When Nuxt.js is loaded, these files are treated as regular Vue files, simplifying the editing process.
+When Nuxt is loaded, these files are treated as regular Vue files, simplifying the editing process.
 Templates creation can be done from existing respective files via context menu item or empty templates from sidebar.

 You can set your default template from these settings: